mahaloz/old_mahaloz.re/_posts/ctf/2020-09-13-csaw-quals-2020-blox.md

 Both are very similar, and the gist is that they iterate the board doing a type of coordinate check for tetrominos at certain positions.
 To get the exact positions we can do a constraint solve by just iterating all the possible values (brute force).

 ### Constraint Solving

 ![](https://media.giphy.com/media/l378lYLOhPZVG653y/giphy.gif)

-We the full script can be found with all the challenge files, as listed at the start of the post, but generally here is the script (thank you Paul):
+Here is the most important part of the script solve:
 ```python
 def recover_board(counts, hashes):
     def get_val(l, s, r):